ManojChandran/eduk8snotes/notes/001-chapter-01.md

 # Introduction
-We are trying to learn kubernetes by asking question and answering them.
+We are trying to learn kubernetes basics in this chapter, we learn by asking question and answering them.

 ### What is a kubernetes?
 Kubernetes is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.